‘Dancing With The Stars’ 2017: Erika Jayne Ready To ‘Kill It’ On Dance Floor

 Erika wants to take people into her own world when she’s performing for them.
 She loves putting a smile on people’s faces and taking them away from their troubles, whether she’s on The Real Housewives of Beverly Hills, The Young and the Restless, or Dancing with the Stars.

 Erika is known for her flashy, uninhibited style.
-What will she be wearing this season on DWTS and what can fans expect on the premiere episode?
+What will she be wearing this season on DWTS and what can fans expect from the premiere episode?

 “Oh, it’s super short and sassy.
 And I have to be tan.
 It just makes the body prettier and the lines longer.”